Annual Technical Report 2005 on Trademark Information Activities submitted by Estonia (SCIT/ATR/TM/2005/EE)

 The official publication of the Estonian Patent Office is the Estonian Trademark Gazette, published under the Trademark Act.
 The Gazette contains the text and reproductions of all trademark applications published for opposition, all trademarks that have been registered, all registrations that have been amended, renewed, expired or cancelled.

-The Estonian Trademark Gazette comprises the following parts:
+The Estonian Trademark Gazette comprises of the following parts:

 2) International trademarks for publishing,